moderndive/moderndive/vignettes/paper.md

 ## F-statistic: 5.342 on 1 and 461 DF,  p-value: 0.02125
 ```

-Here are five common student questions we've heard over the years in our introductory statistics courses based on this output.
+Here are 5 common student questions we've heard over the years in our introductory statistics courses based on this output.

 1. "Wow!
 Look at those p-value stars!
 Stars are good, so I should try to get many stars, right?"
-1. "How do extract the values in the regression table?"
+1. "How do we extract the values in the regression table?"
 1. "Where are the fitted and predicted values and residuals?"
 1. "How do I apply this model to a new set of data to make predictions?"
 1. "What is all this other stuff at the bottom?"